Giantpizzahead/AlphaLoL/README.md

 Versus Beginner bots, the bot does quite well in the early laning phase, and is able to identify some all in opportunities for kills.
 However, the bot tends to get confused when it sees other players, and it can end up doing some pretty dumb things, like standing still in a 2 versus 3 fight.
 Despite all this, it's able to maintain a solid KDA.

+Most importantly, there are 2 key issues keeping the bot from doing well in non-1v1 situations (and some beginner bots like Lux):

+- Cannot see or dodge skillshots (they're too complicated and diverse to detect using manual vision)
+- Does not have object persistence (if it can't see an object, it forgets about it)

+These would likely need to be solved using deep learning techniques.

 Current FPS of the bot ranges from 3 to 10 depending on available CPU/GPU power and how much stuff is on the screen.

 ## Usage